 How do you know if you are suffering from oral thrush?
 A white tongue is the first symptom to look for.
 You may also experience white lesions on your tongue, the inside of your cheeks and the roof of your mouth.
 Sometimes these may bleed when scraped, and they can occasionally be quite painful.
 The corners of your mouth may be red, cracked and inflamed, and you may also find that food is tasting more bland than usual.

 Oral thrush is often just one of many symptoms associated with a Candida overgrowth.
 Home treatments like oil pulling can provide short term relief, but the best way to rid yourself of oral thrush for good is to tackle the underlying condition that it causing it.
-If you can beat your Candida overgrowth and restore a healthy balance of microorganisms to your gut, you should find that your chronic oral thrush will disappear.
+If you can beat your Candida overgrowth and restore a healthy balance to your gut flora, you should find that your chronic oral thrush will disappear.

-A proper Candida diet plan, like the one found on this site and in my Ultimate Candida Diet treatment plan, should attack a Candida overgrowth from several different angles.
-The fastest way to say goodbye to your Candida is by using the right combination of antifungals, probiotics and diet, and you might be doing your teeth a big favor too!
+A proper Candida diet and treatment plan, like the one found on this site and in my Ultimate Candida Diet recovery plan, should attack a Candida overgrowth from several different angles.
+The fastest way to say goodbye to your Candida is by using the right combination of antifungals, probiotics, and diet.
+If you beat your Candida, you will be doing your teeth a favor too!